w314/notes/javaNotes/javaBasics.md

 ### `Stack`

+- area in memory keeps track of the currently executing methods
+- stores any variables that these methods create and use
+- smaller than heap
 - `Stack` Memory in Java is used for:
   - static memory allocation
   - the execution of a thread.